DJSaunders1997/Conda-Wingman/README.md

 # eggtension README

-This is the README for your extension "Eggtension".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "Eggtension".
+This extension helps to "crack the code" of working with python enironments using conda.
+Most features are QoL improvements that help programmers use rnvironments without having to memorise all of the conda commands.

 # TODO